lilanxiao/Invar3D/prepare_data/README.md

         bash build.sh

 - Then extract the raw data, you need to first update the paths in `unpack_img.py`.
-Note the unpacked data would further take hunderds of GB.
+Note the unpacked data would further take hundreds of GB.
 Then run:

         python unpack_img.py